jacobmpeters/questSQL/README.md

    - REST API as the central interface layer, using DDL for database operations
    - Language SDKs and Markdown interface connect through the API
    - All database operations go through the DDL layer

+2. **SQL Backend**
+   - SQLite database as the core storage
+   - Direct interaction with DDL Library
+   - Bidirectional data flow with analytics

+3. **Analytics Layer**
+   - DuckDB as the core analytics engine
+   - Direct interfaces for R and Python
+   - Bidirectional data flow with SQLite

 ## Progressive Implementation